By Kathryn Walsh and Lisa Cesarano

 The Access Pass offers residents of New York State with free or discounted use of state parks, historic sites, and recreational facilities.

 Playland Park in Rye hosts a Day for People with Disabilities one day per season.
 People with disabilities, as well as their families and caregivers, can enjoy free, unlimited rides.
 On any day, individuals with disabilities may get a VIP wristband at Guest Services for themselves and a guest, which allows access to rides through the exit, thus reducing time spent in lines.
+Outdoor amusement parks are permitted to re-open at 33-percent capacity starting April 9, check Playland’s website for updates on their re-opening.

 Several movie theater chains enable individuals with autism and their families to enjoy films with the lights turned up and the volume turned down, in recognition of sensory sensitivity.
+Movie theaters were permitted to re-open as of March 5, 2021.
+Check your local theater for more information.

 TDF Autism Friendly Performances present Broadway musicals and plays in a friendly, supportive environment.
+Throughout the pandemic, live-streamed events and other virtual programming have been offered.

 Drawing on her dual background as a special needs attorney and social worker, Sheryl Frishman of ACDS advises parents to “get educated and tap into the diverse resources we have in the Hudson Valley,” adding that from a legal perspective “there is no reason to engage with an attorney if there are no issues accessing necessary services.”
 An example might be when parents are in disagreement with the program or services offered in an IEP, and cannot reach a compromise with the school.